runningstream/blog.runningstream.net/content/post/sip-connections.md

 37300d0a0d0a                     70....
 ```

 Today, though, I see another type of connection that occurs regularly, but much more rarely than the others.
-This request came from the IP address and port it asks for contact back to, geolocated to Russia.
+This request came from the IP address and port it asks for contact back to, geo-located to Russia.
 I wonder what would be delivered if my server had connected back sending anything more than just a mirrored data stream - more probes, or exploit code for a vulnerable service?
 This server made only one UDP request, the one above, telling me that my reply did not meet its requirements.